grahamcohen/CathrineMarchenAsmussen/content/videos/10-the-jewish-violin.md

 faith_da: "Jøde"
 order: 10
 description: |
-  **Short film about loss**
+  Leah finds comfort playing the violin for the old folks at the Jewish nursing home, now her own grandparents have passed.

-  Leah finds comfort playing the violin for the old folks at the Jewish nursing home, now her own grandparents have passed
+  A film about rediscovering joy.

   The film is part of the anthology series MY FAITH, in which children of different faiths face recognizable challenges.
 The series consists of ten independent films for all ages (7+).
-Leah is a Jew.
 description_da: |
   **Kortfilm om at miste**